Trees and shrubs

 Pools, ponds, and fountains

 Pools and ponds need planning due to the depth they require for digging.
 Because of the depth for pools or ponds, not knowing the approximate location of underground facilities may put you more at risk than other excavations.

 Fences are the most efficient method to protect your property and provide safety for your family back yard.
 Multiple fence posts are required and are more likely to be installed in the locations of underground lines such as right-of-ways, utility easements and near streets.
-Before you install your fence dial 811 (48 business hours) before you dig to make sure you do not disrupt you or your neighbor’s services.
+Before you install your fence dial 811 (three business days) before you dig to make sure you do not disrupt you or your neighbor’s services.

 Before you install your new mailbox, be aware they are located by the street next to street right-of-ways.
 Many of the new housing additions require all underground utilities to be located in front, within the street right-of-way.
 Not dialing 811 before you install your mailbox could become a very expensive do-it-yourself project affecting underground facilities.

 Decks are much like fences in that they require several posts for supports and how deep you will have to dig.
 Most decks are located within proximity to homes and pools.
 Installing deck posts also places you near your home's private underground facilities.

 Concrete sidewalks, patios and drive ways need to be located away from property easements and not over underground utilities.
 You need to take in consideration your private underground lines when planning to pouring concrete.